 Chubbuck Fire is a combination fire department.
 This means that there are fulltime and part-time personnel that staff the station and respond to emergency and non-emergency situations.

-Chubbuck Fire has 10 fulltime personnel and up to 45 part-time or Pay-Call staff.
-Shift staffing is made up of 2 to 3 fulltime people and 1 to 2 pay-call people per 24 hour shift.
+Chubbuck Fire has 13 full time personnel and up to 45 part-time or Pay-Call staff.
+Shift staffing is made up of 2 to 3 full time people and 1 to 2 pay-call people per 24 hour shift.

 Chubbuck Fire runs out of 1 station and is responsible for the City of Chubbuck as well as 2 fire districts which is approximately 200 square miles and a population of approximately 25,000 people.